 This column shows you the amount of each nutrient your pet would consume if they were to eat 1000 calories of food.

 Pet food formulation is a detailed process that involves balancing different types and amounts of ingredients to meet the specific nutrient requirements of a pet.

 When choosing a pet food, it is key to remember that it is the nutrients in a recipe that a pet requires, not individual ingredients.
 Ingredients are the vehicles for providing these nutrients.

 Formulating diets with different nutrient levels can be accomplished using a wide variety of ingredients including fresh meats, meat meals, eggs, grains, fruits, vegetables, vitamins and minerals.
 That is why Petcurean is able to provide such a large portfolio of recipes spanning a wide range of nutrient profiles.
 In the end, when evaluating different recipes, it is the nutrient levels and their balance that speak the most about the integrity of the food.
 The nutrient profile tells you a lot more about a food than the ingredient panel.
 But, we know that reading a nutrient profile is not a simple feat!
 Don’t despair if you need a bit of help.
-Our team of Health and Nutrition Specialists are available if you have any questions (Petcurean.com/contact/ or 1.866.864.6112).
+Our team of Health and Nutrition Specialists are available if you have any questions.
+Get in touch or call 1.866.864.6112.